 Most of these offenses are misdemeanor crimes, although the facts of your specific case could lead to a felony charge.
 Realistically, your only option is to contact an attorney to defend you in court.
 Don’t hesitate to contact a West Palm Beach criminal traffic lawyer to learn more about your charge.

 Hiring a Dedicated Traffic Lawyer in West Palm Beach

 Hiring a traffic lawyer doesn’t have to be a stressful event.
 A traffic lawyer who has dedicated his career to helping people in situations like yours should be able to alleviate your most pressing concerns about your traffic charge.

 If you’ve received a civil or criminal ticket in West Palm Beach, the safest bet is to work with an attorney with years of experience challenging traffic violations.
 Attorney Brian P. Gabriel of The Law Office of Gabriel & Gabriel has an extensive background fighting allegations of traffic infractions and serious traffic crimes.
-He has served the people of Palm Beach County and neighboring areas for 25 years.
-Call 561-622-5575 for a free consultation or complete our contact form.
+He has served the people of Palm Beach County and neighboring areas for 30 years.
+Call 561-622-5575 for a free consultation or complete a contact form.